ChrisRuss/job_application/pre_register_project/Readme.txt

 To see some examples of some rspecs for a subproject based on some of the shared code, please see rspec_examples folder.

 To see some more code examples, see jobboard folder.
-To see the running app as demo, visit jobapply-chris.herokuapp.com